SuperALKALINEdroiD/Dice/README.md

 # Dice
+First android Studio Project
-A basic single activity app
+A basic single activity app....tap on Roll and get a random dice number.